fwmechanic/k_edit/README.md

 Use: decompress the release file in an empty directory and run `k.exe` (Linux: `k`).
 K was designed to be "copy and run" (a "release") anywhere.
 I have successfully run it from network/NFS shares and "thumb drives".

-## Stability notes
+## Platform-specific Notes

 ### CentOS >= 7

  * K build fails on CentOS 7.2.1511 because its default Boost version is 1.53, whose boost::string_ref contains a compile-breaking bug (yes, in the library .h file itself).
- * _Hacky workaround_: K built on Ubuntu 14.04 will run on CentOS 7.2.1511 hosts I use with no additional prep.
+    * _Hacky workaround_: in my experience, K built on Ubuntu 14.04 will run on CentOS 7.2.1511 (on any Linux system, the non-static-linked K prerequisites (ncurses*, pcre) have inevitably already been installed).

 ### Windows

-The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and no longer available from nuwen.net.
+  * The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and no longer available from nuwen.net.
 So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Windows platform is clearly x64 only.

-The 64-bit build of K is relatively recent (first release 2014/02/09) but it's *mostly* working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads (these never occur with the 32-bit K); also these never occur with the x64 K running in Win 8.x (but targeting HD+ (1600x900) resolution); the only time I use Win7 is at work (I am one of seemingly few people who can look past the "Metro" UI of Win 8.x and find a core OS that is superior to Win7).
+  * The 64-bit build of K is relatively recent (first release 2014/02/09) but it's *mostly* working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads (these never occur with the 32-bit K); also these never occur with the x64 K running in Win 8.x (but targeting HD+ (1600x900) resolution); the only time I use Win7 is at work (I am one of seemingly few people who can look past the "Metro" UI of Win 8.x and find a core OS that is superior to Win7).
-Update 2016/04: I havn't used K on high-res monitors much lately, but haven't experienced this problem in recent memory (on Win 7, 8.1, or 10).
+    * Update 2016/05: I haven't used K on high-res (WQHD or greater) monitors much lately, but haven't experienced this problem in recent memory (on Win 7, 8.1, or 10).

 ## Linux key-decoding status quo